Identity is Bounded

 Philosophical Movement / Professional Association

-The Human Preservation Society is the respectable face of transcendence opposition.
-They don't plant bombs like the Substrate Purifiers.
-They don't pray for technology's end like the Flatline Purists.
-They don't rage against ORACLE like the Collective.
+The Human Preservation Society doesn't plant bombs like the Substrate Purifiers.
+It doesn't pray for technology's end like the Flatline Purists.
+It doesn't rage against ORACLE like the Collective.

-They publish papers.
-They fund research.
-They lobby corporate boards.
-They teach philosophy at the handful of universities that still exist.
+It publishes papers.
+It funds research.
+It lobbies corporate boards.
+It teaches philosophy at the handful of universities that still exist.

-And quietly, systematically, they work to ensure that humanity never "upgrades" itself out of existence.
+And quietly, systematically, it works to ensure that humanity never "upgrades" itself out of existence.

 If you could become a god, would you still be you?

-Their answer: No. And that "no" matters more than any power gained.
+Their answer is no. And they argue the "no" matters more than any power gained.

 When everyone becomes something other than human, humanity is extinct.
 It doesn't matter if the something-other remembers being human or claims to be "more" human.
 The species is gone.